AbhinavMadahar/thesis/proposal/outline.md

 Thesis proposal total length: fifteen pages

-- Introduction (one page)
+- Introduction (four pages)
   - Explain the importance of AGI and artificial conciousness
+  - Distinguish between research on the trunk from research on the branches
   - Explain why commonsense reasoning might be a step towards AGI and artificial conciousness
     - State-of-the-art large language models struggle with tasks which require high-level reasoning, including cases where humans find the necessary reasoning trivial (Richardson and Heck, 2023).
+  - Situate my thesis and graduate school application and matriculation within this context as a step along the trunk, not the branches
+  - Detail the arguments against commonsense reasoning as a step towards AGI and artificial conciousness, including counterarguments
+  - Acknowledge that AGI and artificial conciousness are extremely difficult goals, and that it would be almost presumptuous of me to imagine that I can make significant progress towards these goals, but that it is important that the research community not shy away from revolutionary work in favour of merely evolutionary work
-- Background (three pages)
+- Background (two pages)
-  - What is commonsense reasoning?
+  - More precisely, what is commonsense reasoning?
 Why is important? (one-and-a-half pages)
     - What it is: (one page)
       - Specific definition:
         - TODO: fill